PrimeTimeTran/turbo-ship/content/Articles/11.mobile/mobile-1-production-checklist/index.md

 createdAt: 2024-03-01
 title: "Ensuring Technical success from a mobile app perspective"
 description: "We can't fix every problem but we can fix a few.
 Here are the list of items I have to have checked off before even thinking about saying we need more developers, I'm free or 'Whats next?'"
-navigation: false
+navigation: true
 tags: mobile
 ---

-# Mobile App Checklist
+# Technical Success Checklist
 Everyone's measure of success is different.

-Within the realm of software development there's business success and technical success.
+A veteran founder, an experienced VC, a seasoned developer can all offer meaningful thoughts on what success looks like.

-The following is a list of items I have to achieve for any client/project to feel confident the product can scale.
+Wearing my developer hat, the following is a list of items I personally checklist for any project to feel confident the product can scale(in terms of technical development).

-## Checklist
+## Business Development Requirements:

 - [ ] Legally incorporated company:
   - [ ] Legal incorporation is required to buy/create the correct type of developer account(more next).